BahnimanBorah/Website-for-MNC/README.md

 Website containes an ERP portal for employees and admins to manage their work.
 CSS uses icons and image styling.

 PS - If any body happens to find any mistakes or errors then do notify me.
 Thank you.

+Here is the link for the Screenshots of the webpage: https://goo.gl/9VXRmi